 Level 4: Finished Hunting Dog Training

-The following health standards must be addressed in a letter from a veterinarian replete with a copy of the pup's health records before your dog is accepted for training:
+The following health standards must be addressed in a letter from a veterinarian replete with a copy of the pup's health records before your dog will be accepted for training:

 1. Must be micro-chipped.